Visual memory: Occipital lobe injury complications

 Damage to the occipital lobe is characterized by loss of visual capability and the inability to identify colors both important processes in visual memory.

 Short term visual memory

-Visual short term memory is the capacity for holding a small amount of visual information in mind in an active, readily available state for a short period of time (usually no more than 30 seconds).
+Visual short-term memory (visual working memory) is the capacity for holding a small amount of visual information in mind in an active, readily available state for a short period of time (usually no more than 30 seconds).
 Although visual short term memory is essential for the execution of a wide array of perceptual and cognitive functions, and is supported by an extensive network of brain regions, its storage capacity is severely limited.

 Visual short-term memory storage is mediated by distinctive posterior brain mechanisms, such that capacity is determined both by a fixed number of objects and by object complexity.

 Long term visual memory

 Recall of the patterns from long term visual memory is associated with rCBF increases in different areas of the prefrontal cortex and the anterior cingulate cortex.

 The retrieval of long term visual memories is associated with activation of both anterior and posterior temporal cortices.
 Posterior temporal cortical regions are more associated with retrieval of category-specific aspects of visual memory, whereas anterior regions of the temporal cortex are more associated with category-independent visual memory.